Franke Wilmer: 2012 congressional election

 In February 2011, Wilmer was the first candidate from either party to announce her candidacy for Montana's at-large congressional district in the U.S. House of Representatives in 2012.
 Wilmer was endorsed by the National Women's Political Caucus She finished second of 6 candidates in the Democratic primary, with 14,836 votes (18.4%).

 Personal life

-Wilmer lived in the city of Bozeman, Montana from 1991 to 2021.
+Wilmer lived in the city of Bozeman, Montana, from 1991 to 2021.
 She has one daughter and four grandchildren.
-After retiring from Montana State University in 2021, she moved to Denver where she lives with her husband and stepson.
+After retiring from Montana State University in 2021, she moved to Denver for three years and then to Asheville, North Carolina, where she lives with her husband.